Educational Objectives (PGY 1-2)

-- Outline the risk factors for atherosclerosis.
+- Understand the risk factors for the development of atherosclerosis

-- Describe the pathogenesis of atherosclerosis.
+- Understand the pathogenesis of atherosclerosis.

 - List the risk factors for developing deep vein thrombosis, and methods to help prevent deep vein thrombosis.